menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Tonto Basin has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Tonto Basin has few renters and college students.
 But the biggest reason it is quieter in Tonto Basin than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Tonto Basin may be for you.

-Being a small town, Tonto Basin does not have a public transit system used by locals to get to and from work.
+Tonto Basin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Tonto Basin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tonto Basin residents report their race to be White, followed by Native American.
-Important ancestries of people in Tonto Basin include German, Irish, English, Dutch, and Scottish.
+Important ancestries of people in Tonto Basin include German, Irish, English, French, and Polish.

 The most common language spoken in Tonto Basin is English.
-Other important languages spoken here include Italian and Greek.
+Other important languages spoken here include Spanish and Italian.

 Notable & Unique Neighborhood Characteristics